Bomber to neighbor: The world is 'never going to forget me'

 Laude told The Associated Press on Monday that he was speechless when he learned that authorities identified his 63-year-old neighbor, Anthony Quinn Warner, as the man suspected of detonating a bomb that killed himself, injured three other people and damaged dozens of buildings.

 Laude said he saw Warner standing at his mailbox less than a week before Christmas and pulled over in his car to talk.
-After asking how Warner’s elderly mother was doing, Laude said he casually asked him, “Is Santa going to bring you anything good for Christmas?”
+After asking how Warner’s elderly mother was doing, Laude said he casually asked, “Is Santa going to bring you anything good for Christmas?”

 Warner smiled and said, “Oh, yeah, Nashville and the world is never going to forget me,” Laude recalled.